Our IRA video series dives into the details of the recent legislation to help you understand your options.

 The Inflation Reduction Act creates significant opportunities for building owners to ready their operations for long-term resiliency and eliminate deferred maintenance, realize cost savings, accelerate decarbonization and reach equitable outcomes for generations to come.

-Noor Awad, McKinstry’s Federal Funding Strategist, explains Energy Communities under the Investment Tax Credit (ITC):
+Isabella Verdugo, McKinstry’s Federal Funding Strategist, explains domestic content under the Investment Tax Credit (ITC):

-McKinstry is ready to be your partner and support you in determining if your project qualifies as an energy community.
+McKinstry is ready to be your partner and support you in meeting domestic content requirements.

 For more information and resources, please visit our IRA blog or contact us below.